blues/app-accelerators/accelerator-archive/17-refrigerator-monitor/README.md

 Turning on track mode will augment the environmental data with pressure and humidity readings in addition to temperature.

-Next, paste this command into the in-browser terminal:
+Next, paste this command into the In-Browser Terminal:

 ```json
 { "req": "card.temp", "minutes": 3 }